On Fire (Mastercastle album): History

 The album was recorded starting from March 2012 and was finished in December 2012.
 It was recorded by Pier Gonella and mixed by Pier Gonella and John Macaluso at MusicArt studios.

+Lyrics

-Lyrics"Once again all lyrics were composed by Giorgia Gueglio, "I started the lyrics with the intention of writing a concept album with the title "Metals", concerning metals in metallurgy, chemistry, alchemy and magic.
+"Once again all lyrics were composed by Giorgia Gueglio, "I started the lyrics with the intention of writing a concept album with the title "Metals", concerning metals in metallurgy, chemistry, alchemy and magic.
 But during their creation I found my lyrics full of sentiments, suffering and emotions.
 So "Metals" became too cold.
 Many tracks have a title with a metal within, but these are "warmed" by blood, my/our human warmth, the passion of making music in a difficult world.
 So the album title was changed to "On Fire".
 'O Fire' is a hot work, very human.
 On the front cover (also created by Giorgia) you can see a metal hearth.
 It represents our body that became real and can be hot or burn thanks to our emotions".".